Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

-- Sample - Cell Lysates, Tissue Extracts, TCM
+- Sample Types Cell Lysates, Tissue Extracts, Tissue Culture Media

-In mammalian cells, 3’,3’-cGAMP and its eukaryotic analog 2’,3’-cGAMP produced by cGAS, bind STING (stimulator of IFN genes) and subsequently induce TBK1-IRF3-dependent production of IFN-β.
-Here, the cGAS-cGAMP-STING DNA sensing pathway is a key activator of the innate immune response to foreign or harmful native DNA.
-The cGAS-cGAMP-STING pathway plays a critical role in antiviral and antitumor immunity as well as mediating autoimmune responses.
+In mammalian cells, 3’,3’-cGAMP and its eukaryotic analog 2’,3’-cGAMP produced by cGAS, bind STING (stimulator of IFN genes).
+This induces TBK1-IRF3-dependent production of IFN-β.
+Here, the cGAS-cGAMP-STING DNA sensing pathway is a crucial activator of the innate immune response to foreign or harmful native DNA.
+The cGAS-cGAMP-STING system is critical in antiviral and antitumor immunity, mediating autoimmune responses.
 Dysregulation or aberrant activation of the pathway by self-DNA has emerged as an underlying cause of tumorigenesis and autoimmune disorders.